- The first wife buried the second wife on the other side of the cemetery.

 My father’s sister is the female version of him.
 She’s a big woman with a strawberry blonde beehive.
 She has large hands and keeps her long, pointy fingernails painted coral or salmon, as close to the color of her hair as she can get.
 She drives a beige late ‘70s Oldsmobile Cutlass.
 She’s a retired third grade teacher who never married.

-Born LaZalia Alta, her Swedish Mormon father named she and her sister, Maureen Montez after the cigars he smoked.
+Born LaZalia Alta, her Swedish Mormon father named her and her sister, Maureen Montez after the cigars he smoked.
 I’d sit alone in her pristine one-story duplex living room, everything monochromatic beige, trying to not touch anything, because she would throw me a look, or tell me to pick something up or wipe my feet or wash my hands.

 She cooked dinner in her pristine kitchen, like it was a china shop and I was the bull.
 Cooking and her kitchen shouldn’t go together.
 But cook she did, and as she did, she talked.
 Not to me, but at me: